Gonzaga men set to face Kansas in Thanksgiving Day game in Florida

 Add another item to the Thanksgiving Day menu: Gonzaga vs. Kansas.

 The national men’s basketball powers will open their seasons Nov.
-26 at the Fort Myers Tip-Off.
+26 at the Fort Myers (Texas) Tip-Off.
 The game tips at 10:30 a.m.
 PT with Adam Amin and Bill Raftery on the call for FOX.
 Auburn faces St. Joseph’s in the second game on FS1.

 Gonzaga faces Auburn on Nov.
 27 at 8 a.m. on FOX with Kansas and St. Joseph’s squaring off at 11 a.m. on FS1.
 Games will be played at Suncoast Credit Union Arena in Fort Myers, Florida.